-Evaluation of Inconsistency/Incompatibility with Existing State Regulations

-OTA has performed an evaluation of whether the proposed regulatory action is inconsistent or incompatible with existing state regulations and determined that the proposed regulatory action is not inconsistent or incompatible with existing state regulations.
-This is because the proposed regulations are the only state regulations that specifically implement, interpret, and make specific the statutes regarding the rules, process, and procedures for appeals to OTA.1 In addition, OTA has determined that there are no comparable federal regulations or statutes to the proposed regulatory action.
+Evaluation of Inconsistency/Incompatibility with Existing State Regulations the proposed regulations are the only state regulations that specifically implement, interpret, and make specific the statutes regarding the rules, process, and procedures for appeals to OTA.
+In addition, OTA has determined that there are no comparable federal regulations or statutes to the proposed regulatory action.